sharthak-sev/sat-qb-exporter/README.md

 ## License

-Sevrony is released under the [MIT License](LICENSE).
+sat-qb-exporter is released under the [MIT License](LICENSE).
 It is provided as-is, without warranty.